bbartling/wasm-in-the-smart-building-iot-box/README.md

-# wasm-hvac-controls
+# wasm-in-the-smart-building-iot-box

-concept ideas of WebAssembly in HVAC controls PLC logic.
-See `README` inside the `vav_box` directory.
+This is a collection of concept ideas of WebAssembly ideas in the smart building IoT edge environment to interact with the HVAC control system inside the building.
+Got an idea?
+Post a `discussion` or git readme issue!